lufinkey/react-native-spotify/README.md

 You can find an example server implementation [here](https://github.com/lufinkey/react-native-spotify/tree/master/example-server).

 Refresh tokens are part of [OAuth standard](https://tools.ietf.org/html/rfc6749#section-1.5).
 If you are not familiar with them, [Understanding Refresh Tokens](https://auth0.com/learn/refresh-tokens/) can give you a basic idea on how they work.

+## Additional notes

+This module only works for Spotify Premium users.